Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 When only one spouse needs Medicaid, the income limit for single applicants is used – and only the applicant’s income is counted.

-However, this income limit (of $2,349 a month single applicants) does not mean nursing home enrollees can keep all of their income up to the limit.
-Nursing home enrollees have to pay nearly their entire income toward their care, other than a small personal needs allowance and money for health insurance premiums (such as Medicare Part B and Medigap).
+However, this income limit (of $2,742 a month for single applicants) does not mean nursing home enrollees can keep all of their income up to the limit.
+Nursing home enrollees have to pay nearly their entire income toward their care, other than a small personal needs allowance (of $30/month) and money for health insurance premiums (such as Medicare Part B and Medigap).

 Home and Community Based Services (HCBS) waivers